Skip to main content

 Log Output

-Pattern Logger provides detailed logs:
+Pattern Logger provides detailed logs on startup and during operation:

 [INFO] PatternLogger: Buffer size set to 3000 entries (based on cleanup_interval: 300s)